A densely built-up, multi-ethnic (but primarily South Asian) locality in south Ilford

 The present Loxford Hall was built c.1840 and enlarged in the 1860s.
 The hall nowadays serves as a child and family consultation centre for the North East London Mental Health Trust.
 Redbridge council’s conservation expert points out that the building has been “spoilt by inept alterations and extensions.”

 The terraced street plan of the Loxford Hall estate was laid out at the end of the 19th century as one of a cluster of developments that filled southern Ilford with relatively small and cheap houses.
 Loxford county school opened in 1904.
-An infants department was added in 1931, later becoming Woodlands school.
+An infants department was added in 1931, later becoming Woodlands primary school.

 In the early 21st century – before austerity took hold – this deprived locality benefited from substantial investment in improved amenities, aiming to cope with its rapid population growth.
 Loxford Polyclinic was built on the site of the Plough public house and an entirely new Loxford school has replaced its 1970s predecessor – at a cost of £40 million.
 The school is divided into primary (shown in the photo above), secondary and sixth form ‘phases’.